prismmodelchecker/prism/prism/etc/README.txt

    - prism3to4 - fixes some common problems in old (3.x and earlier) PRISM models
    - prism-statra - combines a PRISM .sta and .tra file into one file (these scripts run on Linux/Unix/OS X and require prism to be in your path)
+   - prism-filler.py - automates filling a text file (e.g. latex) with results
+     from log files.
+This script requires Python, run it without arguments for more help.
+   - bash-prism-completion.sh - Bash programmable completion for PRISM,
+     automatically completes options for PRISM when run in Bash.

  * syntax-highlighters/ - Syntax highlighting configs for various tools
    - gnome/{Overrides.xml,prism.lang} - files for Gnome environment